Maximal Modifications and Auslander-Reiten Duality for Non-isolated Singularities: Abstract

 \section{Abstract}

 We first generalize classical Auslander--Reiten duality for isolated singularities to cover singularities with a one-dimensional singular locus.
 We then define the notion of CT modules for non-isolated singularities and we show that these are intimately related to noncommutative crepant resolutions (NCCRs).
-When R has isolated singularities, CT modules recover the classical notion of cluster tilting modules but in general the two concepts differ.
-Then, wanting to generalize the notion of NCCRs to cover partial resolutions of $\Spec R$, in the main body of this paper we introduce a theory of modifying and maximal modifying modules for three-dimensional Gorenstein rings $R$.
-Under mild assumptions all the corresponding endomorphism algebras of the maximal modifying modules are shown to be derived equivalent.
+When $R$ has isolated singularities, CT modules recover the classical notion of cluster tilting modules but in general the two concepts differ.
+Then, wanting to generalize the notion of NCCRs to cover partial resolutions of $\Spec R$, in the main body of this paper we introduce a theory of modifying and maximal modifying modules.
+Under mild assumptions all the corresponding endomorphism algebras of the maximal modifying modules for three-dimensional Gorenstein rings are shown to be derived equivalent.
 We then develop a theory of mutation for modifying modules which is similar but different to mutations arising in cluster tilting theory.
-The behavior of our mutation strongly depends on whether a certain factor algebra is artinian --- when it is not artinian our mutation may be the identity.
+Our mutation works in arbitrary dimension, and in dimension three the behavior of our mutation strongly depends on whether a certain factor algebra is artinian.

 \parindent 20pt \parskip 0pt